davidjguru/summerhouse/README.md

 * [Docker-Compose](https://docs.docker.com/compose/)
 * [DDEV](https://ddev.readthedocs.io/en/stable/)

 **If you don't have the prerequisites installed in your host system** you can install the resources from a installer script created and commited to the repository.
-The [installer script is here](https://raw.githubusercontent.com/davidjguru/summerhouse/main/scripts/installing_docker_dockercompose_ddev).
+The [installer script is here]([https://raw.githubusercontent.com/davidjguru/summerhouse/main/scripts/installing_docker_dockercompose_ddev](https://github.com/davidjguru/summerhouse/blob/main/scripts/utilities/installing_docker_dockercompose_ddev)), in the `/scripts/utilities` folder.

 Just download the script in your system, give it permissions and execute the installer.
 This will install Docker, Docker-Compose and DDEV in your Linux system (Ubuntu, Debian).
 Also it will install some basic resources like git, jq, curl and basic packages.